microsoft/vscode-docs/docs/containers/quickstart-python.md

 >**Tip**: To modify your Docker build settings, such as changing the image tag, navigate to `.vscode -> tasks.json` under the `dockerBuild` attribute in the `docker-build` task.
 Use IntelliSense within the file (`kb(editor.action.triggerSuggest)`) to display all other valid directives.

-#### Use the Docker view
+## Use the Docker view

-The Docker view provides an interactive experience to examine and manage Docker assets such as containers, images and so on.
+The Docker view provides an interactive experience to examine and manage Docker assets such as containers, images, and so on.
 To see an example:

 1. Navigate to the Docker view.
-1. In the **Containers** tab, right click on your container and choose **View Logs**.
+1. In the **Containers** tab, right-click on your container and choose **View Logs**.

     ![Viewing the logs of a container](images/quickstarts/python-view-logs.png)